IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-script.md

 <br/>
 Using an upsell/cross-sell example, we demonstrated how watsonx Orchestrate provides a conversational interface for sales agents to perform their repetitive tasks.

 By providing a catalog of pre-built skills, Orchestrate eliminated the need to manually move data between different backend applications.
-Watsonx Orchestrate streamlined the agent's work by sequencing a series of skills within a single unified interface.
+Watsonx Orchestrate streamlined the agent's work by sequencing a series of skills within a single unified interface, boosting the agent's productivity and enabling them to focus on higher value work.

 Thank you for attending today’s presentation.